G-Grossi/COSC_5P30/README.md

 ## Requirements for Running the Code in this Project

-The following are required to run the code in this project:
+The following are required to run the code in this project (see links to resources below):
 * Java >= 8
 * ECJ-27
 * Apache Jena 4.7.0